silvern1990/astronvim_for_spring/README.md

-Configuration file for using astronvim as spring IDE.
+User Configuration file for using astronvim as spring IDE.

 # Required LspInstall: